stephenberry/glaze/README.md

   bool bools_as_numbers = false; // Read and write booleans with 1's and 0's

-  bool quoted_num = false; // treat numbers as quoted or array-like types as having quoted numbers bool number = false; // read numbers as strings and write these string as numbers bool raw = false; // write out string like values without quotes bool raw_string =
-     false; // do not decode/encode escaped characters for strings (improves read/write performance) bool structs_as_arrays = false; // Handle structs (reading/writing) without keys, which applies bool allow_conversions = true; // Whether conversions between convertible types are
+  bool quoted_num = false; // treat numbers as quoted or array-like types as having quoted numbers bool number = false; // treats all types like std::string as numbers: read/write these quoted numbers bool raw = false; // write out string like values without quotes bool raw_string = false; // do not decode/encode escaped characters for strings (improves read/write performance) bool structs_as_arrays = false; // Handle structs (reading/writing) without keys, which applies
-  // allowed in binary, e.g. double -> float

   bool partial_read =
-     false; // Reads into the deepest structural object and then exits without parsing the rest of the input
+     false; // Reads into the deepest structural object and then exits without parsing the rest of the input };

-  // glaze_object_t concepts
-  bool concatenate = true; // Concatenates ranges of std::pair into single objects when writing

-  bool hide_non_invocable =
-     true; // Hides non-invocable members from the cli_menu (may be applied elsewhere in the future) };
 ```